 - Key points:

 A situation of food insecurity still prevails in Northern Mali

 Good rains recorded in August and September mitigate the effects of late start of rains

 In Niger and Nigeria principally, floods damage households’ livelihoods

 Start of seasonal decrease of cereal prices in most markets of Sahel, in Benin and in Liberia.

-The lean season continues, and the poorest households face difficulties accessing adequate food
+The lean season continues in the Sahel, and the poorest households are still facing difficulties accessing adequate food.

 Floods have caused crop losses and affected livelihoods in the Niger and Nigeria.